gabeweng/gabeweng.github.io/_posts/2020-05-16-data-augmentation-for-nlp.md

 This technique was first proposed by Anaby-Tavor et al. in their paper ["Not Enough Data?
 Deep Learning to the Rescue!](https://arxiv.org/abs/1911.03118).
 A recent paper from [Kumar et al.](https://arxiv.org/abs/2003.02245) evaluated this idea across multiple transformer-based pre-trained models.
 The problem formulation is as follows:

     - Prepend the class label to each text in your training data

     ![Adding SEP and EOS tokens](/images/nlp-aug-generation-training.png){: .align-center}

     - Finetune a large pre-trained language model(BERT/GPT2/BART) on this modified training data.
-For GPT2, the fine-tuning task is generation while for BERT, the goal would be masked token prediction.
+For GPT2, the fine-tuning task is generation while for BERT, the goal would be a masked token prediction.

     ![Finetuning GPT-2 on labels and text](/images/nlp-aug-gpt2-finetuning.png){: .align-center}

-    - Using the fine-tuned language model, new samples can be generated by using the class label and few initial words as the prompt for the model.
+    - Using the fine-tuned language model, new samples can be generated by using the class label and a few initial words as the prompt for the model.
 The paper uses 3 initial words of each training text and also generates one synthetic example for each point in the training data.

     ![Generating new samples with GPT-2](/images/nlp-aug-gpt2.png){: .align-center}